-The Health Occupation programs provide a variety of courses to prepare you for high-demand entry-level health care occupations including Nurse Aide I, Nurse Aide II, Dialysis, Phlebotomy, and Pharmacy Technician.
+The Health Occupation programs provide a variety of courses to prepare you for high-demand entry-level health care occupations including Nurse Aide I, Nurse Aide II, Phlebotomy, Pharmacy Technician, and Medication Aide.

-Dialysis, Nurse Aide (Levels I and II), and Phlebotomy courses require an application.
-Applications are available on campus in Room B-105, or can be downloaded here:
+Nurse Aide (Levels I and II), and Phlebotomy courses require an application.
+Applications can be downloaded here:

 The Program Coordinator will review applications with all required copies.

-All Health Occupations courses require proof of a high school diploma, GED, or college transcript, and that a copy of the student’s high school diploma or GED must be kept on file.
+All Health Occupations courses require proof of a high school diploma, GED, or college transcript, and a copy of the student’s high school diploma.
 Wilson Community College recognizes high school diplomas from regionally accredited schools, private high schools, and home schools registered with the North Carolina Department of Public Instruction.
 Wilson Community College will also accept high school diplomas from correspondence schools accredited by the Distance Education and Training Council (DETC) and/or a regional accrediting agency, such as the Southern Association of Colleges and Schools.
-Nurse Aides wishing to check their date of registry expiration may go on-line to www.ncnar.org and click on “Verify Listing”.
+Nurse Aide I information may be found at the following website https://ncnar.ncdhhs.gov/.

-Dialysis, Nurse Aide (Levels I and II), Phlebotomy, and Pharmacy Technician courses require malpractice ($16.00) and Student Accident Insurance ($2.00) due at registration.
+Nurse Aide (Levels I and II), and Phlebotomy courses require malpractice ($16.00) and Student Accident Insurance ($2.00) due at registration.

 Additional Required Costs